TylorS/reginn/README.md

-# Ragnar
+# Reginn

 > Composable Command Line Applications

-Ragnar helps you conquer the world of command line applications functionally.
+Reginn helps you conquer the world of command line applications functionally.

-Ragnar empowers you with simple functions to implement complex command-line applications with expressive code and ease.
+Reginn empowers you with simple functions to implement complex command-line applications with expressive code and ease.
 By sandboxing side effects into tightly-controlled areas of your application, your code will become easy to read, reason about, and test.

-## Why Ragnar?
+## Why Reginn?

-Ragnar was built to eliminate the crutch on monolithic imperative APIs to work with the command line.
+Reginn was built to eliminate the crutch on monolithic imperative APIs to work with the command line.

 Leading alternatives—such as commander.js—are both largely unmaintained and